Skip to main content

 Do MT sensors support Wi-Fi 5 (802.11ac Wave 2) APs as gateway?

 Yes.
-The MT functionality was ported to support Wi-Fi 5 APs as a gateway.
+The MT functionality was ported to be supported on Wi-Fi 5 Wave 2 APs.
+A firmware update expanded the functionality of the existing BLE radio to allow MT devices to use them as gateways.
 The minimum firmware requirement for MT support on Wi-Fi 5 APs is MR 28.6+.
 Please refer to the list of compatible gateways for accurate and up-to-date information.

 How does the sensor connect to its gateway?

-As long as the minimum requirements are met as per the MT Installation Guides and the sensor is within range of the gateway, it will automatically connect to any compatible gateway that picks up the Bluetooth Low Energy advertisement of the sensor.
+As long as the minimum firmware requirements (see above question) are met as per the MT Installation Guides and the sensor is within range of the gateway, it will automatically connect to any compatible gateway that picks up the Bluetooth Low Energy advertisement of the sensor.

 MT sensors cannot be assigned to a specific gateway.
-When the sensor wake up, they will connect to any gateway in range that is in the same Dashboard network.
+When a sensor wakes up, it will connect to any gateway in range, which is in the same Dashboard network.

 What happens when MTs can’t communicate with the Meraki dashboard?

-MT sensors have enough onboard storage that will retain approximately the last five days of data, except for MT14 which will retain measurements for approximately 12 hours.
+MT sensors have enough onboard storage to retain approximately five days of data, except for MT14, MT15 and MT40 which will retain measurements for approximately 12 hours.
 Upon reconnecting to the Meraki dashboard, all data points will be uploaded.

 Sampling rate and frequency of connections